 The beam ceiling

 Exposing the beams in your ceiling suits modern, rustic, and contemporary homes.
 If you want to create more visually appealing details inside your house and on your ceiling, this is one of the best ways to go.

 If you don't have a beautiful load bearing hardwood beam to expose, consider installing light-weight faux beams on your flat ceiling.

 The cathedral ceiling

-Cathedral ceilings are known for their sloping sides, which form an upturned V. It is attached to the roof trusses and rises to the structure’s very top.
-Rooms with this ceiling feel open, spacious, warm, and elegant.
+Cathedral ceilings are known for their sloping sides, which form an upturned V. It is attached to the roof trusses and rises to the structure's very top.
+Rooms with this ceiling feel open, spacious, and warm.

 Tip: Rooms with cathedral ceilings are tricky to paint, so it's best to hire a professional interior design team to do the work for you.
 It is also hard to change light fixtures here, so opt for a low maintenance chandelier.
 And, because the ceiling space is massive, rooms with cathedral ceilings require more heating/cooling, which might increase your electric bills.